 Low impact while running

 - Respect closures for special preservation areas.
-Stay at least 100 metres from islets and marine wildlife.
+Stay at least 100 metres from islets and other marine wildlife.
 Observe marine wildlife viewing guidelines.

 - Consider the impacts of your wake when planing.